IbkEhinmowo/ConversAI/README.md

 # Convers.AI – SaaS Platform (In Development)

 Convers.AI is a SaaS platform that provides **real-time conversational AI** experiences using **advanced, locally hosted language models**.
-The platform is designed to support various features that enhance user communication and productivity, making it ideal for **professional meetings** and **live conversations**.
+The platform is designed to enhance user communication and productivity, making it ideal for **professional meetings** and **live conversations**.

 ## Features